-Margaret Conn Himelfarb
+Margaret Conn Himelfarb, MPH '04

-Ms. Himelfarb is widely recognized for raising public awareness about diabetes and stem cell research.
-She has testified before the FDA and served on various committees of the National Institutes of Health.
-Her advocacy efforts include leading a successful national campaign for a Diabetes Awareness U.S. Postage Stamp and directing the statewide legislative campaign that was instrumental in establishing the Maryland Stem Cell Research Fund.
+Ms. Himelfarb reviewed research grants for JDRF for many years, testified before the FDA on diabetes related matters, and served on various advisory committees for the National Institutes of Health.
+Her advocacy efforts include spearheading a successful national campaign for a Diabetes Awareness U.S. Postage Stamp and leading a State-wide grassroots coalition to help secure the legislation that authorizes Maryland to fund human stem cell research.